Updated: Dec 16, 2020

 📌 There are 3 on-going construction works along the C2C Trail at the point of writing this post and detours may be required.
 But the differences in distances are not much.

 📌 The 36Km trail uses the Park Connector Network (PCN), which comprises mostly of shared paths with cyclists and portable mobility device (PMD) riders.
 This is one risk factor to take note of as there were cases of errant cyclists knocking down pedestrians, some were fatal.
-For safety, no headphone or earpieces for me.
+For safety, no headphone or earpieces.

 Reference: NParks website

-In summary, the route that I plan to embark on will be from Lakeside MRT Station to CP1 to CP9 to either the bus stop / LRT station in Punggol, excluding CP10.
-The total distance will be about 38Km — or 40Km if I decided to take that 1Km trail in Bishan-AMK Park depending on my progress.
+In summary, the route that I plan to embark on will be from Lakeside MRT Station to CP1 to CP9 to the bus stop in Punggol, excluding CP10.
+The total distance will be about 38Km — or 40Km if I decide to take that 1Km trail in Bishan-AMK Park depending on my progress.

 Note: The distances are based on measurements on Google Map.
-I will be able to know the final walking distance from iPhone Health app after the hike.
+I will be able to know the final walking distance from Apple's Health app after the hike.

 The Return Trip